javierarce/javier.computer/README.md

 are the cities that have a map in `content/_maps`, since a place with no map has nowhere to show up.

+`./computer update` asks what to refresh instead of assuming: movies, subscribers and syndication come ticked (what "update everything" always meant), books and places are one `space` away, `a` ticks the lot, and `⏎` runs them one after another into the same transcript.
+With nothing ticked, `⏎` runs whatever the cursor is on.

 `./computer publish` closes the loop: it lists every change with its git status, shows the branch and where it will push, then asks for a commit message (pre-filled with the title of the post you just added, when the change is a